 We currently lease certain office, manufacturing, laboratory and warehouse space located in Orange County, California under operating lease agreements.
 Our leased facilities have original lease terms ranging from 7 to 12 years, contain multi-year renewal options, and scheduled rent increases of 3% on either an annual or biennial basis.
-A multi-year renewal option was included in determining the right-of-use asset and lease liability for one of our leases as we considered it reasonably certain that we would exercise such renewal option.
+Multi-year renewal options were included in determining the right-of-use asset and lease liability for three of our leases as we considered it reasonably certain that we would exercise such renewal options.
 In addition, certain of our leases provide for periods of free rent, lessor improvements and tenant improvement allowances, of which certain of these improvements have been classified as leasehold improvements and/or are being amortized over the shorter of the estimated useful life of the improvements or the remaining life of the lease.